PlanoramaEvents/planorama/README.md

 NOTE: there is a encrypted key for devise (used for login).
 You will need a copy of the `master.key` file.
 This is not in source code control.
+When you get it, move it to `config/master.key`

 NOTE: the docker image will use the files from the project directory.
 So editing those files will affect what is running in docker (and most